taymoor89/angular-currency-converter/README.md

 Angular Currency Converter
 ==========================

-This application is powered by [fixer.io][fixerIo] public APIs to convert rates between currencies.
+This application is powered by [fixer.io][fixerIo] public APIs to convert currencies rate.

 ## Tools and technologies